 Q1 asked whether parents understood that RSHE was becoming statutory from September 2020 and 100% of people understood that this was to be the case.

 Q2 asked whether students have shared the content of their Learning for Life (L4L) lessons at home so that discussions could continue beyond the classroom.
-47% of respondents expressed that they regularly discussed the L4L content at home and we will continue to promote this and inform parents of the topics covered in order to encourage further discussions to take place.
+47% of respondents expressed that they regularly discussed the L4L content at home.
+We will continue to promote this and inform parents of the topics covered in order to encourage further discussions to take place.

 Q3 asked whether respondents agreed with the structure created for the RSHE provision at HGS.
 87.2% agreed or completely agreed with the structure created.